Ewald Frank: Biography

 Ewald Frank was born in 1933 in the Danzig region.
 He lived in West Germany after the end of World War II.
 Until 1955, he devoted himself to personal study of the Bible.
 After large demonstrations by the American preacher William M. Branham and others in Karlsruhe, a small circle of followers formed in Krefeld, of which Frank became the leader.
 From 1956 to 1959, he stayed in the United States and Canada.

 The beginning of the Freie Volksmission dates back to New Year's Eve 1959, when Frank invited 14 people to a meeting in his private apartment in Krefeld.
 At the end of this meeting, the people gathered formed a closer group which became the seed of the future church.

-In 1962, Frank heard, according to his own, "the voice of the Lord".
+On 2 April 1962 Frank heard, according to his own testimony, the all-commanding voice of the Lord in German: "My servant, your time for this city will soon be over.
+I will send you to other cities to preach my Word".
 Since then, he felt called to "spiritual service".
 He was initially active in Pentecostal churches, but since Branham's death, he saw himself as continuing his end-times message.

 Frank died on 8 June 2024, at the age of 90.